 Landlord policies do not protect tenants

-The reason having some form of insurance for you and your stuff is so important is because your landlord’s policy is not designed to protect you.
-In other words, your landlord does not have a vested interest in the protection of your property, so in the event that your belongings are damaged or stolen while in your apartment, it is really not their problem.
+The reason having some form of renters insurance Michigan is because your landlord’s policy is not designed to protect you.
+In other words, your landlord does not have a vested interest in the protection of your personal property, so in the event that your belongings are damaged or stolen while in your apartment, it is really not their problem and it could really hurt your financial budget or credit cards expenses.

 It costs more than you think to replace everything you own

-Typically, you will come across people who believe that paying $12 or $20 a month is too expensive for a renters insurance policy.
-However, having to replace all of your belongings due to circumstances outside of your control will probably cost you more.
+Typically, you will come across people who believe that paying $12 or $20 a month is too expensive (but they pay more for credit cards debt) for a renters insurance policy.
+However, having to replace all of your personal property or belongings due to circumstances outside of your control will probably cost you more.
 Though it may be a hard pill to swallow, having most kinds of insurance (health, medical, renters/homeowners, car, etc.) is in your best interest.

 You can get a discount on your auto insurance policy